yungyuc/ynote/nsd/10cpppy/cpppy.rst

 grid, (3) initialize field, (4) configure visualization, (5) compute, and (6)
 visualize.

 The first step is to include necessary code for the solution.
-The solution needs to do two things: calculation and visualization.
 The Python script does not contain code for the heavy-lifting calcuation, so it needs to include the helper code implemented elsewhere.

 .. code-block:: python